gitlabhq/gitlabhq/doc/user/project/merge_requests/code_quality.md

 NOTE: **Note:**
 Although the Code Climate spec supports more properties, those are ignored by GitLab.

-For more information on how the Code Quality job should look like, check the example on [analyzing a project's code quality](../../../ci/examples/code_quality.md).
+For more information on what the Code Quality job should look like, check the example on [analyzing a project's code quality](../../../ci/examples/code_quality.md).

 GitLab then checks this report, compares the metrics between the source and target